 4. PhantomBuster

-• Limitations: It bills by execution time (hours per day) rather than data volume.
+- Limitations: It bills by execution time (hours per day) rather than data volume.
 Scraping Google Maps can eat up your daily time limits quickly if you aren’t careful.
+Additionally, it is built for lead-gen chaining, not raw scraping volume, so if all you need is a clean list it can be more overhead than it’s worth.

 5. Google Maps Scraper Chrome Extension (Data Miner)